 Instruments

 All patients were given the MSK-HQG.
 The instrument consists of 14 items.
 With two exceptions the responses of each item are operationalized on a five-point verbal rating scale ranging from 4 = ‘not at all’ to 0 = ‘extremely’.
-The responses of items 12 and 13 are in reverse order.
-The points were combined into a sum score ranging from 0 to 56 points, with a higher score suggesting a better musculoskeletal health status.13 To measure quality of life the EQ-5D-5L was used.13, 20 Three eleven-point box-scales for least, average (over the previous two weeks), and current pain were used to measure pain intensity.21 Current health status was captured using a five-point verbal rating scale ranging from overall poor to excellent health (a presentation of instruments per time point is given in Table I).
+Similar to the original English version, the responses of items 12 and 13 (‘understanding of your condition’, item 12; ‘confidence […] to manage your symptoms’, item 13) are given in reverse order, since in their case, in contrast to the other items, the answer ‘not at all’ indicates a deficit with 0 points being allocated.
+The points were combined into a sum score ranging from 0 to 56 points, with a higher score suggesting a better musculoskeletal health status.13 To measure quality of life and to enable comparability with the original version the EQ-5D-5L was used.13, 20 Three eleven-point box-scales for least, average (over the previous two weeks), and current pain were used to measure pain intensity.21 Current health status was captured using a five-point verbal rating scale ranging from overall poor to excellent health (a presentation of instruments per time point is given in Table I).

+To assess disability available and validated German questionnaires were chosen.
 Depending on the patients’ complaints one of the following instruments were added: German version of the Neck Disability Index (NDI)22, Shoulder Pain and Disability Index (SPADI)23, Roland Morris Disability Questionnaire (RMDQ)24 or Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC)25.

-In addition to the MSK-HQG at T1, the patients had to answer a question concerning global perceived change using a five-point verbal rating scale (‘complaints much worse’ to ‘complaints much better’.26, 27 At T2 in addition to the MSK-HQG the patients again received the EQ-5D-5L11, the questions on pain intensity and the scale on global perceived change.
+In addition to the MSK-HQG at T1, the patients had to answer a question concerning global perceived change in comparison to the time point of the initial assessment using a five-point verbal rating scale with the following response options ‘complaints much worse’, ‘complaints slightly worse’, ‘complaints not changed’, ‘complaints much better’ or ‘complaints much better’.26, 27 At T2 in addition to the MSK-HQG the patients again received the EQ-5D-5L11, the questions on pain intensity and the scale on global perceived change.
 Again, at T2 all participants completed the complaint specific reference standard measure.

 Statistical analyses